The History of Little Goody Two-Shoes: Plot

-Goody Two-Shoes is a variation of the Cinderella story.
 The fable tells of Goody Two-Shoes, the nickname of a poor orphan girl named Margery Meanwell, who goes through life with only one shoe.
 When a rich gentleman gives her a complete pair, she is so happy that she tells everyone that she has "two shoes".
 Later, Margery becomes a teacher and marries a rich widower.
 This serves as proof that her virtue has been rewarded and her wealth earned, a popular theme in children's literature of the era.

 Publication

 The anonymous story was published in London by the John Newbery company, a publisher of popular children's literature.
 In his introduction to an 1881 edition of the book, Charles Welsh wrote:

 The anonymous author

 The story has been attributed to the Irish author Oliver Goldsmith, though this is disputed.
 Because Goldsmith frequently wrote for pay and because of his copious fiction in essays (e.g., The Bee and Citizen of the World), the attribution to Goldsmith is plausible.
 Washington Irving was one supporter of this attribution; he wrote: "Several quaint little tales introduced in Goldsmith's Essays show that he had a turn for this species of mock history; and the advertisement and title-page bear the stamp of his sly and playful humor."
-The book has also been attributed to Newbery himself and to Giles Jones, a friend of Newbery's.
+The book has also been attributed to Newbery himself and to Giles Jones, a friend of Newbery.